lukcad/wsclient/README.md

 ## Overview

-`wsclient.html` is a single client file which works in all web browsers by using just only HTML and pure javascript with saving history, ws-servers and your projects into local storage of web browser.
+`wsclient.html` is a single client file which works in all web browsers by using just only HTML and pure JavaScript with saving history, ws-servers and your projects into local storage of web browser.

 ### Arcitecture

-- This client creates websocket listener with name `socket` with all event methods during start html page or during pressing button for re-coonection:
+- This client creates websocket listener with name `socket` with all event methods during start html page or during pressing button for re-connection:

   - socket.onopen
   - socket.onclose